brianmickey/100-days-of-code/r1-log.md

 ### R0D3
 More work on personal site, trying to refine some things and work on responsiveness.
 Learned more about flexbox and grid, still working on my media queries.

+### R0D4
+It's official.
+I spent a long time being frustrated and trying lots and lots of different things and researching, then found I was missing a }.
+But hey, it works now!